Chpt3 finally reveals what it is all about

 The new designs were unveiled at the Forest Park hotel near Brockenhurst in the New Forest, in front of invited media and Chpt3’s ambassadors, including Giro d’Italia 2012 winner Ryder Hesjedal and current pro rider Adam Blythe.
 It was a location which, Peter Denton, Chpt3 marketing manager explained, reflected the common theme behind the new graphic design, inspired by the bark on the trees around Girona.

-The only collaboration that didn’t get the Devesa pattern was a new Chpt3 Brompton.
+The Chpt3 Devesa pattern also features on a new Chpt3 Brompton, in a tonal print so subtle it’s almost difficult to see.
 The last version was intended as a limited run of 700 and ended up selling 2,000, so the latest colourway is building on that.
 This time round it keeps the red accents and introduces matt black.
-The Devesa aspect is limited to the Fabric saddle.
+The Chpt3 Devesa aspect also features on the Fabric saddle.

 Style and subtlety have been hallmarks of Chpt3 from day one -

-The new Devesa collaborations are an organic evolution of the Chpt3 story.
+The new Chpt3 Devesa collaborations are an organic evolution of the brand story.
 Apt, then, that they should look to nature for its inspiration.